Resident Evil 2: Music

 The music for Resident Evil 2 was composed by Masami Ueda, Shusaku Uchiyama, and Syun Nishigaki, except one track composed by Naoshi Mizuta.
 The music conveys "desperation" as its underlying theme.
 In his role as lead composer, Ueda provided the motifs, and Uchiyama provided the horror-themed music for the investigation and movie scenes.
 The main theme, a versatile three-note leitmotif, appears several times throughout the story, included in compositions such as "Prologue", "Raccoon City", and "The Third Malformation of G".
 Various musical styles, ranging from ambient horror to industrial, represent the different game environments.
 For example, the streets of Raccoon City are emphasized with militaristic percussion-based music, and the police station features ominous piano underscores.
 Key events of the story are supported with orchestral and cinematic compositions – a move that was inspired by blockbuster films.

 Two albums containing music from the game were released in January and August 1998, respectively.
 The first, Biohazard 2 Original Soundtrack, is the main release and includes most of the significant compositions.
 The second, Biohazard 2 Complete Track, largely encompasses less prevalent themes, but offers an orchestral medley and a second CD with sound effects, voice collections, and an interview with the sound staff.
 The European version of Biohazard 2 Original Soundtrack has an identical CD, Resident Evil 2 Original Soundtrack.
 In the North American version, the opening theme "The Beginning of Story" is split into four individual tracks.
 Five orchestral arrangements were included on the Bio Hazard Orchestra Album, a live concert performed by the New Japan Philharmonic.
 Disc jockey Piston Nishizawa created electronic remixes for several of the compositions, which were later released as the album Biohazard 2 Remix: Metamorphoses.

 Marketing

-In Japan, marketing included a live action television commercial directed by renowned zombie film director George Romero.
+In Japan, marketing included a live action television commercial directed by renowned zombie film director George A. Romero.
 The commercial was filmed on location at Lincoln Heights Jail and starred Brad Renfro as Leon Kennedy and Adrienne Frantz as Claire Redfield.
 The game had a marketing budget of $5 million.